dapperfu/whitespace-stego/README.md

 - **Comprehensive testing**: 1350+ tests ensuring reliability across all implementations
 - **Advanced CLI interface**: Feature-rich command-line interface with mutually exclusive options, stdout support, and comprehensive error handling
 - **Interactive examples**: Jupyter notebooks for learning and experimentation
-- **Docker support**: Individual containers for each implementation

 - **Automated testing**: Complete test suite with automated verification of all features

 ## Testing and Quality Assurance